Dina Pomeranz

-Dina Deborah Pomeranz (born 21 February 1977) is a Swiss economist and assistant professor of applied economics at University of Zurich.
+Dina Deborah Pomeranz (born 21 February 1977) is a Swiss economist who is currently an associate professor of applied economics at the University of Zürich.
 Pomeranz is considered to be one of the most influential Swiss economists.

 Education

-Pomeranz grew up in Zürich, where she graduated from high school.
-She studied international relations at the University of Geneva and obtained her master's degree from the Graduate Institute of International and Development Studies in Geneva in 2004.
-In 2010 she received her PhD in economics from Harvard University with the dissertation Essays on Tax Evasion and Savings: Evidence from Three Randomized Experiments in Chile.
+Pomeranz was born to a Jewish family in Switzerland, and grew up in Zürich, where she graduated from high school.
+She received a BA in international relations and an MA in international economics from the Graduate Institute of International and Development Studies (IHEID) in 2001 and 2003 respectively.
+She received a PhD in economics from Harvard University in 2010.
+Her dissertation was titled Essays on Tax Evasion and Savings: Evidence from Three Randomized Experiments in Chile.

 Research and career

-Pomeranz was an assistant professor at Harvard Business School before she joined the University of Zurich as an Assistant Professor of Applied Economics.
-At the University of Zurich, her research interests include development economics, public finance, and impact evaluations.
+Pomeranz was an assistant professor at Harvard Business School before joining the University of Zürich as an assistant professor of applied economics.
+At the University of Zürich, her research interests include development economics, public finance, and impact evaluations.
 Her research focuses on public policy in developing countries, particularly with regards to taxation and public procurement.
-She is a post-doctoral fellow at the MIT's Poverty Action Lab (J-PAL).
+She was also a postdoctoral fellow at the Poverty Action Lab (J-PAL) at MIT.

-Pomeranz is an affiliate professor at the Bureau for Research and Economic Analysis of Development (BREAD) and the Center for Economic Policy Research (CEPR).
-She is a non-resident fellow at the Center for Global Development (CGD) and a member of the International Growth Centre (IGC).
-She is also a faculty research fellow at the National Bureau of Economic Research (NBER).
-She was elected to the Council of the European Economic Association for a 5-year term beginning in 2018.
-Pomeranz serves on the boards or advisory boards of Helvetas, Evidence Action, Policy Analytics, TamTam-Together Against Malaria and IDinsight.
+Pomeranz is an affiliate at the Bureau for Research and Economic Analysis of Development (BREAD), and a research affiliate at the Centre for Economic Policy Research (CEPR).
+She is a non-resident fellow at the Center for Global Development (CGD), and a member of the International Growth Centre (IGC).
+She was also a faculty research fellow at the NBER from 2012 to 2017.
+She was elected to a five-year term on the Council of the European Economic Association in 2018.

+Pomeranz serves on the boards or advisory boards of Helvetas, Evidence Action, Policy Analytics, TamTam – Together Against Malaria, and IDinsight.

 Recognition

-Pomeranz's work has been published in The American Economic Review, the American Economic Journal: Applied Economics, and the Journal of Economic Development.
+Pomeranz's work has been published in the Quarterly Journal of Economics, the American Economic Review, the American Economic Journal: Applied Economics, and the Journal of Development Economics.
 In 2017, the European Research Council awarded her a Starting Grant for research on tax evasion and firm networks.
-In 2018, she was rewarded the Excellence Prize in Applied Development Research by Verein für Socialpolitik.
+In 2018, she received the Excellence Prize in Applied Development Research by Verein für Socialpolitik.
 She was ranked as one of the top ten most influential economists in Switzerland by Zurich-based newspaper Tages-Anzeiger.

 Frankfurter Allgemeine Zeitung ranked Pomeranz the highest in social media influence in its 2019 ranking of economists, with data supported by the economics magazine Makronom.
 As of August 2020, Pomeranz was ranked 50th on RePEc's list of Top Young Economists.